 Eaves gets shootout winner, Ducks rally past Predators 4-3

-Nashville Predators defenseman Ryan Ellis, right, celebrates his goal with defenseman P.K.
-Subban during the first period of an NHL hockey game against the Anaheim Ducks, Tuesday, March 7, 2017, in Anaheim, Calif.
+Nashville Predators left wing Austin Watson, left, fights with Anaheim Ducks defenseman Kevin Bieksa during the first period of an NHL hockey game, Tuesday, March 7, 2017, in Anaheim, Calif.
 Nashville Predators left wing Austin Watson, left, fights with Anaheim Ducks defenseman Kevin Bieksa during the first period of an NHL hockey game, Tuesday, March 7, 2017, in Anaheim, Calif.

 Add your comments below